Azure/azure-storage-fuse/TSG.md

 https://github.com/Azure/azure-storage-fuse/issues/803
 There are cases where anti-malware / anti-virus software block the fuse functionality and in such case though mount command is successful and Blobfuse2 binary is running, the fuse functionality will not work.
 One way to identify that you are hitting this issue is turn on the debug logs and mount Blobfuse2.
 If you do not see any logs coming from Blobfuse2 and potentially you have run into this issue.
 Stop the anti-virus software and try again.
 In such cases we have seen mounting through /etc/fstab works, because that executes mount command before the anti-malware software kicks in.

+**7. file cache temp directory not empty**

+To ensure that you don't have leftover files in your file cache temp dir, unmount rather than killing Blobfuse2.
+If Blobfuse2 is killed without unmounting you can also set `cleanup-on-start` in your config file on the next mount to clear the temp dir.

 # Problems with build
 Make sure you have correctly setup your GO dev environment.
 Ensure you have installed fuse3/2 for example: